-Those who help out at specific events e.g. the school fair or walking with us to the Carol Service do not need a DBS or List 99 check but must not have unsupervised access to children.
+Those who help out at specific events e.g. the school fair or walking with us to the Carol Service do not need a DBS but must not have unsupervised access to children.

 Becoming a Volunteer in School

 Once the school has received DBS clearance for a volunteer, they will then be required to attend an induction meeting to cover the following topics: